 The City is working closely with an Equity Task Force, a group of nine community leaders who will play an integral role in elevating the voices of historically marginalized communities and centering equity throughout the planning process.
 The Equity Task Force will also play a prominent role in engaging their communities and help co-create innovative ways to gather feedback from the public.

-So, over the next year, we need you!
+Over the next year, we need you!
 Please join us in the following 3 key phases of this planning process:

 - Create a vision of mobility for the future of San José